Fluxx/distillery/README.md

 Distillery also ships with an executable that allows you to distill documents at the command line:

     Usage: distill [options] http://www.example.com/

+    options:

-        -d, --dirty        Do not clean content HTML -v, --version      Print the version
+        -d, --dirty        Do not clean content HTML -i, --images       Keep images in the content HTML -v, --version      Print the version
         -h, --help         Print this help message